► Alpine A110 coupe range reviewed

 Weight has been chased away wherever possible.
 Sabelt seats weigh 13kg each – half those of the outgoing Megane RS – clips for the ABS sensor cables are made from aluminium, and the parking brake element of the rear brake caliper has been integrated into the main calliper.
 We applaud the anal attention to detail of the diet.

-The Pure model is the base A110, and comes on 17-inch alloys with smaller discs but the same four-piston calipers.
-It gets no nav, no sports exhaust and a headline weight figure of 1102kg.
+The Pure model became known as just the A110 in 2022, and comes on 17-inch alloys with smaller discs but the same four-piston calipers.
+It gets touch-screen infotainment with nav, and a headline weight figure of 1102kg.
 Yours for £49,905; the previous Pure did without navigation and sports exhaust and was a few kg lighter.

 Finally, the Legende (pictured here in dark blue) is a slightly more comfort-focussed spec with full leather, fully adjustable seats (the others have a choice of three seat heights, that are spannered into place), but are still not quite as well equipped as a Première Edition.
 They’re the fattest versions of the A110, but still not exactly unfit – priced at £50,805 each.

 What’s the A110 like to drive?

 In a word, fantastic.
 This is an unintimidating yet thrilling sports car to chuck down a sinuous road, and the best possible advertisement for reducing weight instead of increasing power.
 You sit very low down in bucket seats with high levels of both comfort and support; those well over six-feet tall have both ample legroom, and headroom, even when wearing a helmet on track.